-The trees on this site are not protected.
+The trees in this area are not protected.

 4.2 WILDLIFE LEGISLATION

 The Wildlife and Countryside Act (1981) Chapter 69 forms the basis for the legal wildlife protection in Great Britain.
 Amongst other protected flora and fauna, nesting birds and all species of bat are afforded statutory protection.
 In brief, it is an offence to: